-&lt;sup>1 It is generally expected that such research will be published, in paper or online, by university or scholarly publishers; a candidate may make the case for other publishers (e.g., trade presses) in her or his self-evaluation.
+&lt;sup>1 It is generally expected that such research will be published, in paper or online, by university or scholarly publishers; a candidate may make the case for other publishers (e.g., trade presses) in their self-evaluation.
 Peer-reviewed publications typically carry more weight than those that do not undergo peer review.